rongrimes/weewx-tempest-pi/README.md

 * weewx weather reporting
 * WOW

-This document what I have done to bring this all about.
+This document is what I have done to bring this all about.

 /Full disclosure/ :)
-I have had the *Tempest*  running through a raspberrypi4 2 GB platform for 9 months and it has been very stable throught out this time.
+I have had the *Tempest* running with weewx software on a raspberrypi4 2 GB platform for 9 months.
+I think that a better $ value is to have weewx running on a Pi Zero.

-Reason for change
+This documdent is being written as I convert the station from the Pi 4 to Pi Zero.